open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

 2. With the above pre-requisite done, please run the below command:
     ```sh
-        python3 eis_builder.py -f ./time-series.yml
+        python3.6 builder.py -f usecases/time-series.yml
     ```

-## EIS TimeSeriesProfiler modes
+## EII TimeSeriesProfiler modes

-    By default the EIS TimeSeriesProfiler supports two modes, which are 'sps' & 'monitor' mode.
+    By default the EII TimeSeriesProfiler supports two modes, which are 'sps' & 'monitor' mode.

 1. SPS mode

-    Enabled by setting the 'mode' key in [config](./config.json) to 'sps', this mode calculates the samples per second of any EIS module by subscribing to that module's respective stream.
+    Enabled by setting the 'mode' key in [config](./config.json) to 'sps', this mode calculates the samples per second of any EII module by subscribing to that module's respective stream.
     ```sh
         "mode": "sps"
     ```